 KVP 11c is located at the Memorial Gardens that host César Chávez's gravesite.
-The upper image in Figure 3.16-27 shows the existing view from KVP 11c, and the lower image is a visual simulation of Alternative 1 from KVP 11c although intervening hillsides would completely obstruct any views of Alternative 1.
+The image in Figure 3.16-27 shows the existing view from KVP 11c; a visual simulation at this viewpoint is not shown because intervening hillsides would completely obstruct any views of Alternative 1.
 A white stucco wall and mature trees enclose the gardens.
 The gardens were designed to resemble the courtyards of the Spanish-era California missions (César Chávez Foundation 2016).
 Existing visual quality is high.
-Alternative 1 would not be visible from inside the gardens.
+Alternative 1 would not be visible from inside the gardens and a visual simulation was not created.